 The 2015/16 season saw him become the Principal Guest Conductor of the Het Gelders Orkest, starting his tenure with a tour of the Netherlands featuring an all-Latin programme.
-He was also Music Director of the Teresa Carreño Youth Orchestra of Venezuela in 2010-2017, notably leading them on many tours in Europe which saw them perform in London, Berlin, Lisbon, Toulouse, Munich, Stockholm and Istanbul.
+In spring 2015, Christian had another huge success when he led at the Norwegian Opera four performances of Bizet’s Carmen.

-Christian’s 2013/14 season included projects with the Royal Northern Sinfonia, Orchestre National du Capitole of Toulouse, Galicia Symphony, Berlin Konzerthausorchester, Prague Radio Symphony, Warsaw Beethoven Festival and Turku Philharmonic.
+Christian’s 2013/14 season included projects with the Royal Northern Sinfonia, Orchestre National du Capitole de Toulouse, Galicia Symphony, Berlin Konzerthausorchester, Prague Radio Symphony, Warsaw Beethoven Festival and Turku Philharmonic.
 2014/15 saw Christian returns to the Arnhem Philharmonic, Helsinki Philharmonic, and Turku Philharmonic.

 The summer 2018 also saw Christian make his debut with the InterHarmony International Festival’s Youth Orchestra giving masterclasses and performing with Sergey Khachatryan.
 In addition to his regular commitments in Stavanger and Arnhem, 2018/19 sees Christian return to the Tokyo Philharmonic Orchestra for Beethoven 9 concerts as part of the orchestra’s long-standing December tradition.
 He will also make his debut with the Seoul Philharmonic Orchestra and soloist Stefan Dohr.

 In 2021, Vásquez conducted the opening concert of the Tongyeong International Music Festival in Korea.
 In this season he also was assistant conductor to Gustavo Dudamel in the new production of Mozart’s The Marriage of Figaro at the Paris Opera.